-VidIQ’s comment templates are useful, but one-dimensional compared to the six comment functions offered by TubeBuddy.
+VidIQ’s comment template is useful, but one-dimensional compared to the six comment functions offered by TubeBuddy.
 Secondly, bulk updates would be much better if it included changes to metadata and playlists.

-VidIQ doesn’t offer a mobile app for work on the go or integrate with other apps, for example, Patreon.
+VidIQ doesn’t offer a mobile app or integrate with other apps, for example, Patreon.
 Lastly, partnerships and perks are nonexistent.

 VidIQ has four plans, including Basic (free), Pro, Boost, and Enterprise.
 Pricing starts at $7.50 monthly.
-It rarely offers coupons and discounts.
+VidIQ rarely offers coupons and discounts.

 VidIQ doesn’t have a mobile app.
 However, many YouTubers likely work from their desktops, so it’s not a huge miss.
 I would like to see more comment management and bulk editing options, but I’m not sure of the overall demand for these functions.

 Ultimately, VidIQ should be on your shortlist of creator tools to help you succeed on YouTube.
 Its Scorecard is too valuable not to have by your side.
 The many video scores and ratings across both its apps enlighten and motivate creators to improve their activities.
 The real-time status bar, overlays, and alerts will keep you informed.
 Its milestone tracker will ensure you’re moving in the right direction and accomplishing your goals.